cmwylie19/task-service/Scenarios/DeployInK8s.md

 docker login
 ```

 Now that you are logged into dockerhub, we can go ahead and build our container locally.
 We are going to build the container from the `Dockerfile` in the source.
 It is important to play close attention to the tagging system when we build the container, we need to specify the external image registry, which is this case will be dockerhub, denoted by `docker.io`, the username for the container registry, in this case `cmwylie19`, and the name of the application, in this case `task-service`.
-Below if the command to build the container with the appropriate tag for me:
+Below is the command to build the container with the appropriately tag for my user, `cmwylie19` on dockerhub:

 ```
 docker build -t docker.io/cmwylie19/task-service .